 Happy holidays, friends!
 Christmas is right around the corner and I’m so excited to get the festivities started by making my family’s classic Mexican Ponche!

 Like in many Mexican households, Christmas Eve (or Noche Buena) is a big deal for my family and I. Almost a bigger deal than actual Christmas day.
-We typically sing songs to celebrate Las Posadsas, we open presents at midnight and most importantly, we eat A LOT of food.
-On the menu this year are tamales, bunuelos, empanadas and this Mexican Christmas Ponche.
+We typically sing songs to celebrate Las Posadas, we open presents at midnight and most importantly, we eat A LOT of food.
+On the menu this year are tamales, bunuelos, empanadas, atole, and this Mexican Christmas Ponche.

 This Christmas ponche (aka “punch”) is warm, comforting and easy to make.
 It’s filled with good-for-you ingredients like apples, pears, oranges and guavas and is infused with spices like cinnamon, cloves, hibiscus and tamarind.
 It’s perfect for kids because they love to eat the warm pieces of fruit, but it’s also perfect for adults who often drink it with a splash of rum or brandy.